deserthobo13/ECEN4243/lab1/README.md

 This lab focuses on gaining experience with RISC-V assebmly, simulation, and debugging.
-The main objectives indluded
+The main objectives indluded:
-    - Simulation RISC-V program swith Spike
+    1. Simulation RISC-V program swith Spike
-    - Debugging and simulating the riscv-wally SystemVerilog modle with Verilator        and Questa RISC-V is a open source instruction set architecture widely used in the industry.
+    2. Debugging and simulating the riscv-wally SystemVerilog modle with Verilator and Questa RISC-V is a open source instruction set architecture widely used in the industry.
 This lab introduces essential RISC-V toolchiand, including GNU GCC, Binutils, and simulation frameworks.
 By the end of this lab we gained a better understanding of RISC-V development workflows and debugging techniques